 If you consider yourself a Cedar Rapids newbie (or just visiting for the weekend!), we have the must-do list for you to complete.

-1. Visit Cedar Rapids Downtown Farmers Market
+1. Enjoy Cedar Rapids Downtown Farmers Market

 From mid-June through September, Cedar Rapids Downtown Farmers Market becomes the place to go for fresh produce, baked goods, meats, dairy products, wines and artisan gifts.
 The market runs from 7:30 a.m.- noon on the first and third Saturdays during these four months, and about 100 vendors are featured.

-2. Attend Market After Dark
+2. Spend the Evening at Market After Dark

 You’ve experienced a regular farmers market, but now you get to see what one is like at night.
 Market After Dark arrives in downtown Cedar Rapids in late September each year on a Saturday night.
 The event, which is billed as a “unique nighttime farmers market” has a few extra activities up its sleeve.
 Attendees can chow down on some grub provided by food vendors, listen to bands performing, and drink beer and wine – participants 21 and older can wander the market area with open containers.